 So, what do we know?
 What research has been done on this subject, and what can you expect from taking CBD?

-But first of all, it is important to understand what CBD is, where it comes from, and why this is even a question being asked.
+Firstly, it is important to understand what CBD is, where it comes from, and why this question is even being asked.

 What is CBD?

-CBD is one of 110 cannabinoids found in cannabis and hemp plants.
-It was first discovered in 1940 by Dr. dams and his research team at the University of Illinois.
+CBD is one of the 110 cannabinoids that are found in cannabis and hemp plants.
+It was first discovered in 1940 by Dr Dams and his research team at the University of Illinois.

-Although CBD did not become popular until recent years, it has been under the microscope due to many reasons, including the fact that CBD can be of great use to us as a dietary supplement thanks to its high content of essential fatty acids (Omega-6 and Omega-3) and other nutrients.
+Although CBD did not become popular until recent years, it has frequently been under the microscope due to many reasons.
+For example, CBD can be of great use as a dietary supplement.
+This is thanks to its high content of essential fatty acids (Omega-6 and Omega-3) and other nutrients.

-CBD is often confused with THC (tetrahydrocannabinol, the component in cannabis plants which is responsible for its psychoactive effects), which leads to the belief that CBD can cause the same mind-altering effects.
-But this is not true.
+Many people often confuse CBD with THC (tetrahydrocannabinol), the component in cannabis plants responsible for psychoactive effects.
+This leads many to hold the belief that CBD can cause the same mind-altering effects.
+However, this is not the case.